Rkiefe/Femeko.jl/README.md

 importCAD(file)
 ```

-Or add make your own geomtry with cuboids
+Or make your own geomtry with cuboids
 ```
 box = addCuboid([0,0,0],[W,D,H])
 ```